jdcloudcom/en/API/RDS/Binlog/describeBinlogDownloadURL.md

 ## Description
-Obtain the binlog download link of MySQL instance<br>- only support MySQL
+Obtain the binlog download link of MySQL instance<br>- Only support MySQL, Percona and MariaDB

 ## Request Method
 GET